What is climate change doing to us here in Michigan?

 CLIMATE CHANGE AND JUSTICE

 Climate impacts are disproportionately affecting the health, safety and economic stability of low-income and minority communities.
 People with lower incomes living in urban areas are especially at risk from exposure to extreme heat and are less equipped to recover from extreme weather events that damage their homes and property.
-A warming climate intensifies allergies, asthma, and other respiratory problems from air pollution, and the sources of are often located near low-income, minority communities.
+A warming climate intensifies allergies, asthma, and other respiratory problems from air pollution, and the sources are often located near low-income, minority communities.

 FOSSIL FUEL DEPENDENT ELECTRICITY SYSTEM